 Observe that the estimate of 1.9 is considerably higher than the additionality for the same program estimated using the matching approach (which was 0.8 and not significant).
 We have no immediate explanation for this difference.
 It may simply reflect the lack of precision with which the treatment effect is estimated using matching.
 We also note also that the sample used for difference-in-difference include only firms which have R&D expenditure recorded in both 2011 and 2012 and omits firms which transition from claiming to not-claiming status (and visa-versa).
 We tentatively suggest that the difference-in-difference provides more confidence that the effect is causal, however, since the data used to derive the estimate exclude many claiming firms, we cannot claim that this is representative of the effect on all claiming firms.
-It would be valuable to investigate this difference estimates.
+It would be valuable to investigate this difference more deeply, possibly including undertaking matching before performing the difference-in-difference estimates.